Leading on Empty? Daily Maintenance, Morning Energy, and the Spillover to Employee Well-Being and Work Engagement

 Implications for Practice

-• Leaders should not only pay attention to their own recovery, but also to how their energy, presence, and support are experienced by employees in daily interactions.
+• Leaders should attend not only to their own recovery, but also to how their energy and engagement come across to employees in everyday interactions.

 Methods

-The study used a dyadic daily diary design across ten working days in five Swiss organisations.
-The final sample included five leaders and 31 employees, resulting in 50 leader-day observations and 266 employee-day observations.
-Leaders completed short morning surveys, while employees completed end-of-day surveys.
-The data were analysed using multilevel models to account for the repeated daily observations and the nested structure of the data.
+The study used a dyadic daily diary design carried out over ten working days in five Swiss organisations.
+The final sample comprised five leaders and 31 employees, which yielded 50 leader-day observations and 266 employee-day observations.
+Leaders completed a short survey each morning, and employees completed a survey at the end of each working day.
+The data were analysed with multilevel models that account for the repeated daily measurements and the nested structure of the dataset.